lin1328/ruri/doc/USAGE.md

 |--------|-------------|
 | `-E`, `--user [user/uid]` | Set the user to run the command in the container. |

-You can use this option to switch to a common user before `exec(3)`.
+You can use this option to switch to a non-privileged user before `exec(3)`.
 **Behavior note:** This option will parse user info from `/etc/passwd` in the container, so you need to make sure the user exists in the container.
 Also, make sure that your container is secure so the user cannot modify the `/etc/passwd` file.

 ---